nortikin/sverchok/docs/Unit_01/lesson_03.rst

 - X num subdivs
 - Y num subdivs

-These properies can be exposed in several ways.
+These properties can be exposed in several ways.
 You could expose the number of divisions (edges) per side, or the amount of vertices per side.
 1 geometric property, but two ways of looking at it.

 .. image:: https://cloud.githubusercontent.com/assets/619340/5514705/5b6766a8-8847-11e4-8812-76916faece52.png